charlc89/AWHKU.github.io/README.md

 Copyright Allan Lab.
 Code released under the MIT License.

-To change publications, news and team profile, amend at \_data publist, members, alumi, and students.list
+To change publications, news and team profile, amend at \_data/ publist, members, alumi, and students.yml To change homepage, research and contacts, amend at \_pages/ .md